mhnvelu/aws-serverless-project/README.md

     with a throttling error.
 - You can also use reserved capacity to throttle the rate of requests processed by your workload.
 For Lambda functions that are invoked asynchronously or using an internal poller, such as for S3, SQS, or DynamoDB integrations, reserved capacity limits how many requests are processed simultaneously.
 - Reserved capacity on a Lambda function also acts as a maximum capacity value.
 Raising the soft limit on total concurrency does not affect this behavior.
 If you need a function with reserved capacity to process more traffic, you can update the reserved capacity value, which effectively increases the maximum throughput of your function.
+- Reserved concurrency also limits the maximum concurrency for the function, and applies to the function as a whole, including versions and aliases.

 #### Choosing and managing runtimes in Lambda functions
 - Developers must take action if their preferred runtime version is no longer supported by the